Algoroy27/GRC/docs/improvement-plan.md

 ![image](https://github.com/Algoroy27/GRC/assets/137920855/a65380a7-2dd8-48ad-9c1b-1b7841799c7b)

-Based on the NIST CSF assessment, the following improvement plan has been developed to enhance Oscorp's cybersecurity posture.
+Based on the NIST CSF assessment, the following improvement plan has been developed to enhance GME's cybersecurity posture.

 ## Governance